 The course is accessed via our online learning platform, PropaGate Learning.
 Learners will have their own account created on the PropaGate Learning website, and you will log into this site to access your course.
 PropaGate Learning allows you to study from home, and is a place for learning, for discussing topics and communicating with your tutors and fellow learners.
-The whole of the course is delivered via asynchronous distance learning.
-Please note, there are no regular live faceto-face lessons in the course, although occasionally we may organise some one-off sessions.
+Most of the course is delivered via asynchronous distance learning alongside occasional live sessions.